Cherisea/techspice/_posts/2024-02-19-learn-java-collection-the-fun-way.markdown

 After some research, you found this general guide.
 ![Collection Guide]({{site.baseurl}}/assets/img/2024-02-19/collection-guide.png)

+It looks overwhelming, so you want to dig a little deeper.

 ## Collection or Collections

 "Should I use the singular or plural one", you wonder.
-However, since you already have a toolbox labeled _collections_ used for fixing and polishing your cars, you opt for _collection_, which is an interface that represent a group of objects as a single unit in Java world.
+However, since you already have a toolbox labeled **_collections_** used for fixing and polishing your cars, you opt for **_collection_**, which is an interface that represent a group of objects as a single unit in Java world.
 Similar to your toolbox, the plural one refers to a utility class exclusively comprised of static methods that allow you to operate on your close cousin collection.
-Both of them live in a package named _java.util_.
+Both of them live in a package named **_java.util_**.

 ![Collections Toolbox]({{site.baseurl}}/assets/img/2024-02-19/collections.jpeg)